reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

   <artifactId>camel-spring-boot-starter</artifactId>
 </dependency>
 ```
+Adding the `camel-spring-boot-starter` sets up the Camel Context.

 We need to further add the starters for the components required by our Spring Boot application :